 Uses

-Note: In manufacturing and design contexts, lamination and veneers are often grouped with other finishing techniques because it serves the same end goals – improving the final surface properties and appearance of a product.
+Note: In manufacturing and design contexts, lamination and veneers are often grouped with other finishing techniques because they serve the same end goals – improving the final surface properties and appearance of a product.
+These are thin layers of other materials that are glued or bonded to another material.

 Some modern flatbed printers can print directly onto wooden surfaces, adding graphics and text to sheets of plywood and other wooden items – useful for signage.